maxhougas/githubinstructions/lessoninstructions/01gitbranch.md

+# LESSON 01: BRANCHES

-# This lesson assumes you have successfully completed lesson 00.
+### This lesson assumes you have successfully completed lesson 00.
 - Check the section of ./00basicgit.txt labeled YOU SHOULD HAVE before continuing.

 Navigate to your local test repository (C:\gitprojects\test) and open your gitbash shell from the right click menu.